OlivierSohn/hamazed/BACKLOG.md

 - adapt Music.Midi to use timestamps for more accurate timing, instead of relying on sleep.
 (rely on sleep, too, but wake up earlier and schedule note on / note off)
 - make effectOn / effectOff MIDI-aware ?

-- Every played note stores 2 InstrumentNote, in each of which is a copy of the Instrument containing a vector of harmonics, and an envelope... that's a lot of redundant info!

-work using a key:
-... the server sends either the full instrument+key or just the key ... the client sends either the full instrument if it's a new one, or just the key
-    if the server already assigned a key for that instrument.
-    That will also optimize network bandwith usage.
-    The server keeps track of "which client knows about which instrument" and on disconnection / reconnection, the memory is flushed.

-key = (clientIdx, instrumentIdx)

-To analyze traffic:
-sudo tcpdump -i lo0 -v -nnXSs 0

 - in ghc 8.2.2 we use much more memory than in ghc 8.4.3.